 - The safety nets keep the financial system stable.

 - To play the role of lender of last resort – the Federal Reserve lends to banks when banks are short of funds and cannot borrow from other sources.
 The Fed lends until insolvent banks are healthy again.
-However, there is a moral hazard which makes banks take risks in which if they succeed they make a lot of money, but if they fail they get bailed out.
-This is the too big to fail policy.
+However, there is a moral hazard that makes banks take risks in which if they succeed they make a lot of money, but if they fail they get bailed out.
+This is a “too big to fail policy”.